slskd/slskd/README.md

   slskd:
     image: slskd/slskd
     container_name: slskd
+    ports:
+      - "5000:5000"
+      - "5001:5001"
+      - "50000:50000"
     environment:
       - PUID=1000
       - PGID=1000
-      - TZ=Australia/Sydney
-      - SLSKD_USERNAME=<slskd username>
-      - SLSKD_PASSWORD=<slskd password>
-      - SLSKD_SLSK_USERNAME=<Soulseek username>
-      - SLSKD_SLSK_PASSWORD=<Soulseek password>
     volumes:
-      - <path/to/downloads>:/var/slskd/downloads
-      - <path/to/incoming>:/var/slskd/incoming
-      - <path/to/shared>:/var/slskd/shared
+      - <path/to/application/data>:/app
     restart: always
 ```

-This command or docker-compose file (depending on your choice) starts a container instance of slskd on ports 5000 (http) and 5001 (https), maps shared, downloads and incoming directories to the paths you choose, and logs in to Soulseek using the credentials provided.
+This command or docker-compose file (depending on your choice) starts a container instance of slskd on ports 5000 (http) and 5001 (https), begins listening for incoming connections on port 50000, and maps the application directory to the provided path.

-The default credentials for the web UI are slskd/slskd.
+Once running, log in to the web UI using the default username `slskd` and password `slskd` to complete the configuration.

 ## Installation